Smahima/smahima.github.io/README.md

    ii. press option+e and accent will appear (default can be changed to other accents as needed) iii. enter the letter

-To do:
+Completed:
-1. Add pic 27 October 2017: remember to put all files and directories in SRC!
+- Add pic: 27 October 2017: remember to put all files and directories in SRC!
-2. Upload Resume
+- Upload Resume: pdf uploaded

+Still To do:
+1. Resume: add content in body.
-3. Add 3 projects
+2. Add 3 projects
-4. Process explanation
+3. Process explanation